Many home remedies for cockroaches are not as effective as the internet makes them out to be.

-The Best Ways to Get Rid of Cockroaches
+What’s the Best Way to Get Rid of Cockroaches?

 You can stop or prevent cockroach problems before they even happen by removing access to food and water, reducing access to your home, decluttering, and cleaning.

 These methods won’t necessarily eliminate an existing cockroach infestation, but they will help to keep things from getting worse while you call the exterminator.

 - Remove Access to Food and Water: One of the best things you can do to keep cockroaches away is to remove their access to food.
 Invest in reusable storage containers that can be sealed and empty your trash and recycling bins regularly.
 Access to water is equally important; don’t leave any standing water around.
 Fix that leak under the sink, and wipe up any puddles from around the shower before you go to bed at night.

-- Reduce Access to your Home: While it’s hard to make a home 100% cockroach-proof, there are simple steps you can take to make your home more difficult to access.
+- Seal Entry Points: While it’s hard to make a home 100% cockroach-proof, there are simple steps you can take to make your home more difficult to access.
 Install a door sweep on doors with outdoor access, stuff gaps around piping with steel wool, and repair cracks in your walls.

-- Decluttering: Cockroaches would prefer to not be seen by you.
+- Declutter: Cockroaches would prefer to not be seen by you.
 Decluttering reduces places they can hide, making them easier to spot when they invade.
 Keep the floor clear of clutter, organize under the cabinets, and throw out things you’re no longer using.
-We know you’re busy, but these simple steps can make a world of difference in pest control.

-- Cleaning: Cockroaches will chow down on hair, nail clippings, skin flakes, or even your paper and plastic bags.
+- Clean and Vacuum Regularly: Cockroaches will chow down on hair, nail clippings, skin flakes, or even your paper and plastic bags.
 Cleaning is the number one DIY task you can perform to prevent cockroaches because it removes their sources of food.
-So if you really want to DIY your own cockroach solution, grab a sponge and a bucket of soapy water (lemon juice optional).
+So if you really want to get rid of cockroaches in your home, grab a sponge and a bucket of soapy water (lemon juice optional).

 While it’s hard to resist the temptation to try a few home remedies to get rid of cockroaches, once these pests get a foothold in your apartment, everyone needs a little help.